 Data Flows define how the device data is processed and stored in akenza.

-There are three basic components which all together form the Data Flow:
+There are three basic components that all together form the Data Flow:

 Device Connectors